-This method is designed to verify the presence of characteristic components of condensed tannins of the procyanidin/prodelphinidin sub-class and measure their total concentration.
-It is applicable to preparations of oenological tannins that are declared as pure and thus as not containing tannins with small masses from different families or sub-classes.
+This method is designed to verify the presence of characteristic components of condensed tannins of the profisetinidin/prorobitenidin sub-group and measure their total concentration.
+It is applicable to preparations of oenological tannins that are declared as pure and thus as not containing tannins with small masses from different families or sub-families (or classes).